JugalShrestha/JugalShrestha/README.md

 # Namaste! 🙋‍♂️

-## I am Jugal
+Hi!
+I'm Jugal,

-Currently, I am a student pursuing bachelor's degree in BIM (IT Management) who is a creative problem solver.I am someone who has worked with many other creative minds.
+## A Full Stack Developer,

-So, working in a team won't be a problem for me.
+who has worked with many other creative minds to achieve efficient and beautiful solutions to many creative problems.